 Call the police

-Again, the police should be called no matter what, but especially in cases where the other party is not cooperating with you, they can intervene and get details you might not be able to get on your own.
+Again, the police should be called no matter what, but especially in cases where the other party is not cooperating with you.
+They can intervene and get details you might not be able to get on your own.
 They can also help if the other driver decides to leave the scene.
-Which brings us to….

 Call the police